Neuroaestethics of the Art Vision

-Since late July 2019, the CIAS will collect applications from those interested in joining the project, wearing a set of sensors needed to record the multi-sensory experience while watching the exhibition.
+Since late July to the end of December 2019, the CIAS collected online applications from those interested in joining the project, wearing a set of sensors needed to record the multi-sensory experience while viewing the exhibition.

 The study is coordinated by the CIAS Interdepartmental Research Centre of the University of Ferrara, principal investigator (team: Sante Mazzacane, Maddalena Coccagna, Giuseppe Camillo Santangelo, Arianna Vivarelli, Silvia Cesari, Davide Orlando, Gabriele Martini, Matteo Bisi, Antonella Volta, Luca Lanzoni).